woocommerce/woocommerce/plugins/woocommerce-blocks/src/StoreApi/README.md

 ## Extensibility

-The approach to extensibility within the Store API is to expose certain routes and schema to the ExtendRestApi class.
+The approach to extensibility within the Store API is to expose certain routes and schema to the ExtendSchema class.
 [Documentation for contributors on this can be found here](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/trunk/docs/extensibility/extend-rest-api-new-endpoint.md).

-If a route includes the extensibility interface, 3rd party developers can use the shared `ExtendRestApi::class` instance to register additional endpoint data and additional schema.
+If a route includes the extensibility interface, 3rd party developers can use the shared `ExtendSchema::class` instance to register additional endpoint data and additional schema.

 This differs from the traditional filter hook approach in that it is more limiting, but it reduces the likelihood of a 3rd party extension breaking routes and endpoints or overwriting returned data which other apps may rely upon.